Baldea-Group/DySMHO/README.md

 	- See [here](https://www.markdownguide.org/basic-syntax/) for configuration instructions

 # Hardware requirements
 DySMHO requires only a standard computer with enough RAM to support the in-memory operations.
+The code has been tested on the following systems:
+- macOS Big Sur (version 11.6)
+- Windows 10 Enterprise (version 1909)

 ## Installation guide